PROJECT

 • Dr. Jitte Flapper, R&D Manager, Expertise Center Advanced Technologies, AkzoNobel Paints & Coatings;

-• Dr. Bart Ankersmit, senior researcher, Cultural Heritage Laboratory, Cultural Heritage Agency of the Netherlands.
+• Dr. Bart Ankersmit, Senior Researcher, Cultural Heritage Laboratory, Cultural Heritage Agency of the Netherlands.

 With the established management infrastructure, WP1 will continue ensuring the efficient coordination and integration of all work packages within the project.
 Besides the efficient management and coordination of the project, WP1 continues to maintain proactive handling of any risks and contingencies that might arise.
-The same applies for any legal and ethical issues, WP will continue to ensure that these are appropriately dealt with.
+The same applies for any legal and ethical issues, WP1 will continue to ensure that these are appropriately dealt with.

 WORK PACKAGE 2 - Green Preventive Conservation